ExcelliumSA/WebConfigurationAuditor/Howto.md

 Add a new condition to this block of the [main](main.py#L36) for the new technology added.

-# How to add a new audit rule?
+# Add a new audit rule

 ## File information for the different supported technology